sam-mahdi/SPARKY_to_NMSTAR3.1/README.md

 ***To Use***

-Simply put all peaklist files and sequence file in the directory with this script.
-Go into the script and modify the various parameters with the names of your peaklist and sequence file.
+Simply put all peaklist files and sequence file in the directory with this script. ***Make sure the BMRB.csv file is also in the same directory***Go into the script and modify the various parameters with the names of your peaklist and sequence file.
 Leave it blank if you don't have a peaklist for a spectra

 I.E.
 ```